Sunnickel/SunDiary/README.md

 ```

 ## Overview
-A dairy written with Python 3
+A dairy written with Python 3 for CLI

 ## Resources
  * Windows Editor